INDAPlus20/AssignmentsInstructions/sockets-task-14/README.md

 # DD1338 Week 14

 We hope you have had a great time with your holidays, and your code has been blessed!
-This week you will be presenting your games, and we will also be moving on to a new subject!
+Now its time to get on coding (for school) again.
+Yay!

 ## The Internet is for...
 Fun!

-### Sockets!

 This weeks task is to work with sockets!
 To do this, you will have to select a programming language of your choice and figure out how sockets work in that language.
 Most languages, like Java, have built in objects for sockets that are really easy to work with.
+Rust offers networking functionality via its standard library.

 To get you started, you can read [this guide](https://realpython.com/python-sockets/) on Python sockets.
-The guide also shares its source code [here](https://github.com/realpython/materials/tree/master/python-sockets-tutorial).
+The guide also shares its source code [here](https://github.com/realpython/materials/tree/master/python-sockets-tutorial). *// Tobbe*

+To properly get started, the Rust book's [multithreaded server example project](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html). _// Viola_

+### Prepare your assignment

+1. Create a repository named `<KTH_ID>-sockets` (Haskellers: You already have your repos in `inda-20`).
+2. Start working on your preffered assignment.

 I (Tobias) have provided some of my old Java code under `./examples` a server and client program.
 The client sends two numbers to the server that adds them together and send the result back to the client.
 Your job will be to make something more advanced but the example code should set you off if you want to use Java.

-### Prepare your assignment

-1. Create a repository named `<KTH_ID>-task-14` (Haskellers: You already have your repos in `inda-20`).
-2. Clone your repository to your machine.
-3. Select a language to work with.
-4. Learn how to use sockets in that language.
-5. Start working on your preffered assignment
+I (Viola) touched up a very simple Rust server and a client binary.
+Check it out!

 ## Assignments